www.scantips.com

 My notion of the "Equivalent" idea is this (for example): The new small digital camera you are thinking to buy has a tiny sensor and a very short focal length lens, say 4 mm, which to you is a very new and different set of strange numbers.
 But it is claimed to have a 27 mm Equivalent Focal Length (which means the view if seen on 35 mm film).
 You have much 35 mm film experience, and you know well what field of view to expect from the 28 mm lens you had then.
 Therefore, now you automatically know what view to expect from this new little camera.

 The conventional nomenclature compares Equivalent Field of Views to 35 mm film.
-However, Calculator 3 (see link at top of this page) will compare Field of View of other crop factors (up to four sensors, plus one always 1x is included).
+However, Calculator 3 (see link at top of this page) will compare Field of View of other Crop Factors (up to four sensors, plus one always 1x is included).

 Sensor Crop Factor (with Aspect Ratio) does describe the actual size dimensions of a digital sensor, and also comparative terms of what 35 mm film does with Equivalent Focal Length.
 Such comparisons are nothing new, film sizes always varied too, with the same situation of different fields of view and similar equivalent focal length situations.
 See Crop Factors of Film Sizes.